sasha-of-the-pixels/aboutme/README.md

-# Sasha Mishkin's site
-I'm a 4th-year undergrad student at Carnegie Mellon who loves computer graphics :)
+Welcome to my website!
+I'm **Sasha Mishkin**, a 4th-year undergrad math major at Carnegie Mellon who loves computer graphics :)

 This site is going to contain details about my past and current research & creations, when I get around to setting this up fully.